 - Multiple myeloma

 - Rare transplant indications including aplastic anemia, sickle cell disease, human immunodeficiency virus (HIV)-associated cancer, and hemophagocytic syndromes, primary immune deficiencies, and bone marrow failure syndromes.

-These studies address critical issues including:
+These studies address critical issues including, but not limited to:

 - Optimal cell sources and donors

 - Disease control